nomemory/tutorial-java8-streams-lambdas/README.md

 ## Introduction

+The Streams API is probably one of the most anticipated and biggest addition for the Java language in the latest years.
+Basically starting with Java 8, fancier ways of interacting with data (traverse/manipulate) from Collections were introduced.

-Before jumping into conclusions and start bragging about how Streams and Lambdas are going to suddenly solve all of our dev problems, let me start by telling you that you can continue writing excellent Java code without using any of those features.
+But before jumping into conclusions and start bragging about how Streams and Lambdas are going to suddenly solve all of our dev problems, let me start by telling you that you can continue writing excellent Java code without using any of those features.
 We did that before Java 8, didn't we ?

 Another important aspect is that you shouldn't jump directly into (re)writing everything in a "functional" style, just because it's "nice".